omniti-labs/mimeo/doc/howto.md

 You can ignore most of the output of the maker functions.
 As long as the *NOTICE:  Done* line shows up, everything went as planned.
 The maker functions all internally make use of the snapshot replication method to do the initial data pull which is why you see the above references to it.

 The key piece of both inserter & updater replication is the "control" column which is the second argument in the maker function call (insert_timestamp in the example).
-This column MUST be a timestamp column that is set at insert.
-And for updater replication this same column must also be updated with the current timestamp on every update.
+This is the column that MUST be a timestamp and is set on every insert and/or update.

 - - -
 **DML Replication** is used when neither snapshot nor incremental is convenient.
 This can handle replicating all Inserts, Updates and Deletes on a source table to the destination.
 Like most DML based replication methods, this is done using triggers on the source table to track these changes in order to replay them on the destination.
 As long as the permissions have been set properly as shown above, the maker function will take care of setting all this up for you.